marcin-ch/Trash_Image_Classification/README.md

 Project has been created as Jupyter notebook hosted by Google Colaboratory (or Colab for short).
 Colab allows you to write and execute Python in your browser with zero configuration required, free access to GPUs and easy sharing (more info [here](https://colab.research.google.com/notebooks/intro.ipynb)).

-To open project's notebook hit bellow button:
+To open project's notebook hit bellow button and then `Runtime -> Run All` (you must be logged in with a Google Account to continue):

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/marcin-ch/Trash_Image_Classification/blob/master/Trash_Image_Classification.ipynb)